Virtualization fundamentals in networking

 5. Improved Management: Centralized management simplifies the administration of network resources and policies.

-You may also like to read -- VLAN Identification methods of Switch
+You may also like to read -- Configure and Verify VLAN for CCNA 200-301

 Conclusion for Virtualization fundamentals in networking